 “I think you’ll like it,” she flirted.

 They ordered breakfast in and sat on the balcony that overlooked the resort’s larger pool, the one they would be lounging at after their meal.
 The pool was landscaped beautifully, with large hibiscus bushes, azaleas and date palms.
 Royal palms dotted the walkways between the buildings and honeysuckle and jasmine were planted by their room.
 The aroma was intoxicating.
-Charlotte sipped her coffee, watching families gathering by the pool to let their kids swim.
-The resort was busy with activity, but still, the surroundings were serene and peaceful.
+Charlotte sipped her coffee and watched families gather by the pool to let their kids swim.
+The resort was busy with activity but the surroundings were serene and peaceful.

-After breakfast, they dressed for the pool, bringing a few towels and some sunscreen.
+After breakfast, they dressed for the pool, a few towels and some sunscreen packed in Charlotte’s bag.
 They picked out adjoining lounge chairs under the shade of a thatched umbrella and set their items down between the chairs.
 “I’m going for a dip,” Charlotte announced.
 “I need to cool this fire.”

 Charlotte returned shortly after the tea was delivered.
-“Ooh, thank you, baby,” she said, sipping the cool, sweet beverage.
+“Ooh, thank you, baby,” she said and sipped on the cool, sweet beverage.

 They sat and talked about the kids, work, and they even discussed their real estate holding back at the Shores.
 They still owned a majority stake in The Grind dance club, thanks to Bella’s early investment, and the bungalow near Verde Park.
 Travis suggested that they sell the bungalow at some point.
-It had no renters and was just sitting there unoccupied.
-Charlotte didn’t disagree, either, but at the same time, she knew the house was special to her mother and held sentimental value.
+It had no renters and sat unoccupied.
+Charlotte didn’t disagree either, but at the same time, she knew the house was special to her mother and held sentimental value.

 “I have never even been to that house,” she said.
 “I don’t know what, if anything, is still there.”